anony-user/Auto-SCST-Plugin/README.md

 sunflow/src/

-All the applications are open-source and can be freely accessed on github or sourceforge.
+All the applications are open-source and can be freely accessed on GitHub or SourceForge.

-The source code of each of these tools has been included in this repository for the ease of access.
+The source code of each of these applications has been included in this repository for the ease of access.